 On December 10, 2014, the Internal Revenue Service announced the mileage rate deduction for 2015.
 They increased the amount allowed 1.5 cents to 57.5 cents per mile.
-So how do you calculate and use the mileage rate formula for tax purposes?
+How do you calculate and use the mileage rate formula for tax purposes?
 If you are a new business entrepreneur, you will want to know how to track the miles driven, what is allowed and how to calculate the deduction for tax purposes.

 For many new business entrepreneurs, it is important to understand this deduction.
 It is also valuable to know the compliance requirements and how to calculate this deduction.
 If you are a typical small business owner, you use your personal vehicle while conducting business operations.
-So you will want to take advantage of this allowed deduction.
+You will want to take advantage of this allowed deduction.
 To give you an example of the real value involved, let’s look at how much money we are talking about in tax savings.

 Let’s assume you drive a total of 8,000 miles for the business during the calendar year.
 How much money will you save in your taxes?
 In 2015, you are allowed to take $4,600 (8,000 miles driven X .575 mileage rate per mile) as a deduction against your earnings from your small business.
-So, you will save the following amount in taxation:
+You will save the following amount in taxation:

 Self-Employment Tax [($4,600 X .153 (tax rate) X .9235 (effective value)]** = $649.96